-12 tell-tale signs of scarlet fever on the hunting field - Horse & Hound
+12 tell-tale signs of scarlet fever on the trail hunting field

 3. Offering to walk hound puppies even though they have never done it before and knowing it could wreak havoc on their garden — but at least it means the huntsman will pop round with hound food when they are running low.

-4. Taking more consideration over their hunting attire and appearance, perhaps exchanging their usual crash hat for a traditional made-to-measure hunting cap.
+4. Taking more consideration over their hunting attire and appearance.
 An increased level of make-up might also be evident.

 5. Turning up at every known hunt fundraising event from skittles matches to hunt pantos.
-Volunteering to horse catch at point to points is a dead give away.
+Volunteering to horse catch at point-to-points is a dead giveaway.

 6. Becoming sudden friends with the stud groom and popping into the stables on the off chance of bumping into a member of hunt staff, while getting to know the names of all the hunt horses so they can casually be slipped into conversation.